LianisDevs/holbertonschool-low_level_programming/doubly_linked_lists/README.md

 * 5- returns the nth node of a doubly linked list

 * 6- returns the sum of all the data (n) of a doubly linked list

+* 7- inserts a new node at a given position